Manipur tapes: Supreme Court proceedings

 After some delays, on 5 May, the solicitor general submitted a report from CFSL in a sealed cover, and added, "we need a month to probe it".
 The court however found the report inadequate.
 It asked the solicitor general to read the report and "bring a fresh report".
 The court took note of the solicitor general's statement that the investigation, presumably by the state government, would continue.
 KOHUR's advocate Prashant Bhushan objected to the investigation, stating that it would be conducted by the state police.
 The Court overruled him, stating, "Mr Bhushan, we are not staying that, we have seen the report."

 When the "fresh report" from CFSL did not become available on 4 August, the Supreme Court questioned the delay.
 On 19 August, when the report was submitted, the court said it was "misdirected".
 The report was apparently addressing the question of whether the "clips" were authentic.
 Its answers were described by the Court as "wishy-washy".
 The court pointed out that it was not interested in the question of authenticity; rather, it wanted to know the identity of the voice on the recording, whether it belonged to the "individual", i.e., former chief minister Biren Singh.
 The court demanded the solicitor general produce the instructions that were given to CFSL.

 On 26 August, CFSL admitted that it was unable to identify the voice, according to news reports.
 The court thanked it for its efforts, and ordered a fresh investigation by National Forensic Science Laboratory (NFSL) in Gandhinagar (Gujarat).
 It asked two questions: (i) whether the "audio clips" in question were modified, edited or tampered with, and (ii) whether the voice in the clips matches the voice in the "admitted audio sample".

 On 3 November, NFSL submitted its report stating that the "four exhibits" it was provided showed signs of modification and tampering, and that they do not constitute the original source recording.
 It stated that the clips were not scientifically fit for forensic voice comparison.
 After a contest from the petitioner's counsel that the "50-minute recording" (marked as Y1) was unedited and certified by the Truth Labs, the Court ordered the NFSL report to be provided to the petitioner and scheduled a further hearing.

-On 20 November, KOHUR filed a counter-petition pointing out that the 48-minute audio reording that it submitted in January 2025 was not analysed by the NFSL.
-Instead, only four short clips ranging from 30 seconds to two minutes, provided by Manipur Police, were apparantly analysed, and they would have provided no meaningful analysis of continuity, authenticity or context.
+On 20 November, KOHUR filed a counter-petition pointing out that the 48-minute audio recording that it submitted in January 2025 was not analysed by the NFSL.
+Instead, only four short clips ranging from 30 seconds to two minutes, provided by Manipur Police, were apparently analysed, and they would have provided no meaningful analysis of continuity, authenticity or context.
 KOHUR called it "shocking" that the full recording was not sent to the government laboratory for analysis.

+On 15 December, the Supreme Court questioned the Manipur government why only a portion of the audio recording was sent to the forensic lab.
+It said that it was a "little disturbed" by this revelation.
+The Additional Solicitor General requested a week's time to respond.